The Assassination of Gianni Versace Recap: A Crystal Ball

 Norman asks specifically about that aversion to hard work and earning the luxurious life that he craves.
 “It’s just so ordinary,” Andrew whines, before smashing the table, walking out on Norman, and going to live in a seedy condo that looks like it’s somewhere very close to the airport.
 (Why are all the worst places to live always near the airport?)

 While he’s there, we learn that Andrew sent a postcard to Jeff’s father trying to out him as some kind of threat.
 I never entirely understood what this gambit was all about.
 Is he trying to extort Jeff by saying he’ll out him to his parents?
 Jeff doesn’t have any money.
-During this exchange, we also learn that Jeff is moving to Minneapolis, possible to be closer to David.
+During this exchange, we also learn that Jeff is moving to Minneapolis, possibly to be closer to David.

 Andrew freaks out and invites David on a last-minute vacation to Los Angeles, where he says he’s hard at work on a movie.
 But David sees right through all of Andrew’s lies because Andrew doesn’t behave like an actual rich person.
 Real rich people never talk about “five-star hotels,” they just go and stay in them.
 A real rich person would never throw his keys at the valet.
 That’s just something that people do in movies, like running into the street and shouting, “Taxi!”
 Andrew is always projecting what he really is, an insecure kid playing rich.

 When David shows up, he’s uncomfortable with all of Andrew’s very staged displays of wealth and says he’s not interested in that world.
 Not only are Andrew’s attempts transparently fake, they’re also not the right way to impress someone like David.
 He gets one final chance to be authentic when David takes off his jacket and clears the table and asks Andrew to tell him about his real life.
 Instead, Andrew just manufactures more lies about his parents and his mother bringing him lobster dinners at boarding school.
 You can see David resign himself to the fact that Andrew will never change.
 “We had a great time in San Francisco,” David tells Andrew, blowing him off.
 “One great night.
 Maybe there was a chance, but … I have a feeling you don’t have many great nights with people.
-So when you do, it feels life changing.”
+So when you do, it feels life-changing.”
 Even when trying to let him down gently, David is still trying to help.
 Andrew really does prey on the nicest guys.

-After that failure, Andrew gets into injecting crystal and we see how life altering it is.
+After that failure, Andrew gets into injecting crystal and we see how life-altering it is.
 He imagines himself with Versace, but even then Versace doesn’t behave like a real person, he’s just a receptacle for Andrew’s bitching.
 He says that he’s the most generous person in the world and he’s given everything to the people he loves, but he doesn’t do it out of generosity.
 He does it so that he’ll have love and acceptance.
 Andrew never realizes it’s something he can’t buy.

 Quickly, we find out where all of his pathology comes from.
 When Andrew hits rock bottom and runs out of money thanks to his crystal habit, he goes to see his mother in her shabby apartment and she gives him a sponge bath, which is really, really weird.
 It’s like Bates Motel weird.
 As his mother launches into a story about running into a woman in the supermarket, we realize that Andrew is just like his mother.
 She says that family is everything, that she gave it all up for him, that she just wants him to be something great so that she can share in his glory.

 In a rare vulnerable moment, Andrew says that he’s unhappy.
 He wants to be honest with the one person who truly understands him and where he comes from.
 But his mother doesn’t want to hear it.
 She wants to believe in the lie that she created.
 She wants her son to be extraordinary, even if it’s fake.
 With that, she seals her son’s fate.
-He gets in his car and heads off to Minneapolis, starting a spree that will eventually lead to the murder we’ve been working backwards from all season.
+He gets in his car and heads off to Minneapolis, starting a spree that will eventually lead to the murder we’ve been working backward from all season.